thoughtbot/ruby-science/release/ruby-science.md

   `String`.

-Let's rename these methods so that each name is used uniquely and consistently in terms of what it accepts, what it returns, and what it does.
+Let's rename these methods so that each name is used uniquely and consistently in terms of what it accepts, what it returns and what it does.

 First, we'll rename `Survey#summarize` to reflect the fact that it returns a collection.